-- 15. The CIPFA Treasury Management Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
+- 15. The CIPFA Treasury Management Code requires the responsible officer (Section 151 Officer) to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsible for scrutiny. - 16.
-Furthermore, pages 47 and 48 of the revised Code state that they expect "all organisations to have a formal and comprehensive knowledge and skills or training policy for the effective acquisition and retention of treasury management knowledge and skills for those responsible for management, delivery, governance and decision making. - 17.
-As a minimum, authorities should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified. - Prepare tailored learning plans for treasury management officers and board/council members. - Require treasury management officers and board/council members to undertake self-assessment against the required competencies (as set out in the schedule that may be adopted by the organisation). - Have regular communication with officers and board/council members, encouraging them to highlight training needs on an ongoing basis." - 18.
-In light of the above formal training for all Members is to be arranged throughout 2023/24 to be provided by our advisors (see Paragraph 21) and further support provided by Officers if required.
+Furthermore, pages 47 and 48 of the Code state that they expect "all organisations to have a formal and comprehensive knowledge and skills or training policy for the effective acquisition and retention of treasury management knowledge and skills for those responsible for management, delivery, governance and decision making". - 17.
+As a minimum, authorities should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified. - Prepare tailored learning plans for treasury management officers and board/council members. - Require treasury management officers and board/council members to undertake self-assessment against the required competencies (as set out in the schedule that may be adopted by the organisation).